-UTC encourages Complainants and others who are aware of Prohibited Conduct to promptly report the incident to UTC and/or to law enforcement.6
+UTC encourages Complainants and others who are aware of Prohibited Conduct to promptly report the incident to UTC and/or to law enforcement.4

-This policy describes two options for reporting7 Prohibited Conduct:
+This policy describes three options for informing someone about Prohibited Conduct:

-- 1. Report Prohibited Conduct to the Title IX Coordinator, a Deputy Title IX Coordinator, or another UTC "Mandatory Reporter" (described in Section III.A); and/or - 2.
-Report Prohibited Conduct to UTCPD or local law enforcement (described in Section III.B).
+- 1. Report Prohibited Conduct to the Title IX Coordinator, a Deputy Title IX Coordinator, or another UTC "Mandatory Reporter" (described in Section III.A); - 2.
+Report Prohibited Conduct to UTCPD or local law enforcement (described in Section III.B); and/or - 3.
+Confide in a UTC "Confidential Employee" and/or a confidential resource external to UTC (described in Section IV.A).

-Those options are not mutually exclusive; in other words, a Complainant may pursue one or both of those options.
-This policy describes both options in detail so that members of the UTC community can make informed choices about whether and how to report Prohibited Conduct.
+Those options are not mutually exclusive; in other words, a Complainant may pursue one, two, or all three of those options.
+This policy describes all three options in detail so that members of the UTC community can make informed choices about whether and how to inform someone about Prohibited Conduct.